gusutabopb/aioinflux/docs/usage.rst

      - Treats field as an InfluxDB tag
    * - ``TAGENUM``
      - Same as ``TAG`` but allows the use of :py:class:`~enum.Enum`
-   * - ``PLACEHOLDER``
-     - | Boolean field which is always true and NOT present in the class constructor.
-       | Workaround for creating field-less points (which is not supported natively by InfluxDB)
    * - ``BOOL``
      - Boolean field
    * - ``INT``